Office of Federal Contract Compliance Programs

 The Office of Federal Contract Compliance Programs (OFCCP) is part of the U.S. Department of Labor.
-OFCCP is responsible for ensuring that employers doing business with the Federal government comply with the laws and regulations requiring nondiscrimination.
+OFCCP is responsible for ensuring that employers doing business with the federal government comply with the laws and regulations requiring nondiscrimination.
 This mission is based on the underlying principle that employment opportunities generated by Federal dollars should be available to all Americans on an equitable and fair basis.

-Statutes and Executive Orders
+Statutes and executive orders

-OFCCP administers and enforces three equal employment opportunity laws: Executive Order 11246, as amended; Section 503 of the Rehabilitation Act of 1973, as amended; and the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended, 38 U.S.C. § 4212 (VEVRAA).
-Collectively, these laws make it illegal for contractors and subcontractors doing business with the federal government to discriminate in employment because of race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.
-In addition, contractors and subcontractors are prohibited from discriminating against applicants or employees because they inquire about, discuss, or disclose their compensation or that of others, subject to certain limitations.
+OFCCP administers and enforces two equal employment opportunity laws: Section 503 of the Rehabilitation Act of 1973, as amended, and the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended, 38 U.S.C. § 4212 (VEVRAA).
+Together, these laws make it illegal for contractors and subcontractors doing business with the federal government to discriminate in employment because of disability or status as a protected veteran.
 Its regulations can be found at CFR Title 41 Chapter 60: Public Contracts and Property Management.

+Until it was rescinded in 2025, OFCCP also administered Executive Order 11246.
+That order prohibited contractors and subcontractors doing business with the federal government from discriminating in employment because of race, color, religion, sex, sexual orientation, gender identity, or national origin.
+In addition, the order made it illegal for contractors and subcontractors to discriminate against applicants or employees because they inquire about, discuss, or disclose their compensation or that of others, subject to certain limitations.

 Agency history

 OFCCP, as it is today, was created in 1978 with Executive Order 12086 by President Jimmy Carter through a consolidation of all the Affirmative Action enforcement responsibilities at each federal agency with Executive Order 11246 to the United States Secretary of Labor.

 The origins of the agency trace back to President Franklin D. Roosevelt and World War II when he signed Executive Order 8802, preventing discrimination based on race by government contractors.

-In 1953 President Dwight D. Eisenhower created the President’s Committee on Government Contracts with Executive Order 10479.
+In 1953, President Dwight D. Eisenhower created the President's Committee on Government Contracts with Executive Order 10479.
 The order was a follow-up to Executive Order 10308 signed by President Harry S. Truman in 1951 establishing the anti-discrimination Committee on Government Contract Compliance.